 Unroll the blind and mark the width on the cardboard roller tube.
 Cut through the tube with a hacksaw – using an off-cut of wood to protect the surface below if you need to.

 Measure and mark the width on the reverse of the blind with a pencil.
 Use a straightedge to draw a faint cutting line along the length of the blind and carefully cut along this line with a pair of sharp scissors.

-Fit the side control into one end of the blind and the dummy pin into the other.
-Push these home by pressing against a hard surface or tapping gently with a hammer.
+Fit the blank plate in one end, and the plug with the chain in the other end.
+Push these in by pressing against a hard surface or tapping gently with a hammer.

-Slot the blind into the two brackets and test that it works freely.
+Slot the blind into the two brackets and test that it works properly.

-To let in plenty of light, curtains need to run clear of the window.
-To make sure yours do, you'll probably need to fit your track to the wall above the window recess - although you can also fit it within the recess.
+To let in plenty of light, curtains need to run past the window.
+To make sure yours do, you’ll probably need to fit your track to the wall above the window recess – although you can also fit it within the recess.

 Start by measuring the length of track you need to hang your curtains.
-If the window is wide and the curtains are thick, the track will need to extend further than if your material is lightweight.
-Cut your track using a fine-tooth hacksaw, then mark the fixing position for the first bracket 25mm out from the vertical edge of the recess and 50mm up.
-Repeat this at the other end and then mark the remaining bracket positions at equal intervals - measuring 50mm up from the top of the window recess each time.
-Use a long spirit level to make certain your marks are level.
+If you have a wide window or thick curtains, the track will need to extend further than if your material is lightweight.
+Cut your track using a fine-tooth hacksaw, then mark the fixing position for the first 25 mm out from the vertical edge of the recess and 50 mm up.
+Repeat this at the other end and then mark the remaining bracket positions at equal intervals – measuring 50 mm up from the top of the window recess each time.
+Use a long spirit level to make sure your marks are level.

-To fit the end stops, slip one over each end of the track and tighten the retaining screws.
+To fit the end stops, slip one over each end of the track and tighten the remaining screws.

 Place the track into the slot in one of the end brackets and push into the bracket latch until you hear a click.
 Then clip the track into each bracket in the same way.